CanadaInfo Navigator Bar

 As Head of the Public Service, he or she serves as the principal link between the Prime Minister and the Public Service of Canada, and is responsible for the quality of expert, professional and non-partisan advice and service provided by the public service to the Prime Minister, Cabinet and to all Canadians.

-SOURCE: Privy Council Office.
+SOURCE: Privy Council Office and Prime Minister's Office.

 See also